A174 road: Route description

 The route starts at Thornaby Road with a junction on the A1044 road going eastwards towards the A19 road.
 This section was single carriageway, but it was upgraded as part of the long-term plans for the area.
 After the junction with the A19, the route cuts across South Teesside taking an east/west cut past Normanby, Ormesby and Eston to a junction with the A1053 road to Grangetown.
-It is here that it loses its Trunk Road status (this carries on up the A1053), but the dual carriageway A174 continues east towards Yearby before becoming a single carriageway.
+It is here that it loses its Trunk Road status (this carries on up the A1053), but the dual carriageway A174 continues east past Yearby before becoming a single carriageway.
 The route of A1053 and A174, is the preferred route inwards and outwards to and from the A19 for traffic going to and from Teesport.

 The road turns south at New Marske before going in a generally south easterly direction towards Whitby.
+The road south of Sandsend was opened out providing a wider carriageway by cutting into the cliff on the west side.
+Spoil from this project was dumped into Rawthwaite Valley just to the north, infilling a large part of the valley.
 The road at Sandsend was strengthened in 2015 on account of the effect of the sea upon its base.
 Over £7 million was spent on the road to prevent future erosion issues.
 The section from Hinderwell through Sandsend along the coast to Whitby is a recommended drive by The Telegraph, which states the road "sweeps down to Whitby".

 Bypasses

 In February 2001, a 3.5 mi diversion was opened between Skelton-in-Cleveland and Brotton.
 The new road cost £14.5 million and work had begun in January 1996 and involved building on a 3,000 year old Iron Age fort.
 At the same time, the old A174 route through Saltburn-by-the-Sea, was downgraded form 'A' road status and money was spent on traffic calming measures.

-Proposals have been put forward to widen the road between Yearby and New Marske to dual carriageway status.
-The dual carriageway ends near Yearby and drivers have been caught speeding along the single carriageway stretch.
+The dual carriageway ends east of Yearby at the Grewgrass Lane roundabout.

 Safety

-The trunk section of road between Thornaby and Lazenby is noted by the Highway Agency as being in the middle zone for casualties and accidents, with the short spur up to Grangetown (the A1053 road) being in the top zone for casualties and accidents.
+The trunk section of road between Thornaby and Lazenby is noted by the Highway Agency as being in the middle zone for casualties and accidents.
 The roundabout between the A1053 and the A174 is also noted for being an accident blackspot.